parisepigenetics/RASflow_EDC/README.md

 We highly recommend to first read at least the [Quick Start](https://ifb-elixirfr.gitlab.io/cluster/doc/quick-start/) of the cluster [documentation](https://ifb-elixirfr.gitlab.io/cluster/doc/).

-To ask for an account you have to go to [my.cluster.france-bioinformatique.fr](https://my.cluster.france-bioinformatique.fr/manager2/login), click on `create an account` and fill the form.
+- To ask for an account you have to go to [my.cluster.france-bioinformatique.fr](https://my.cluster.france-bioinformatique.fr/manager2/login), click on `create an account` and fill the form.
 You will then shortly receive an email to activate your account.
-Once your account is active, you have to connect to [my.cluster.france-bioinformatique.fr/manager2/project](https://my.cluster.france-bioinformatique.fr/manager2/project) in order to create a new project.
+- Once your account is active, you have to connect to [my.cluster.france-bioinformatique.fr/manager2/project](https://my.cluster.france-bioinformatique.fr/manager2/project) in order to create a new project.
 You will then receive an email when it's done (few hours usually).
+- [Facultative] If your data are not sensitive and you encounter difficulties running the workflow, you can give Magali access to your project by adding the user `mhennion` on the [project manager webpage](https://my.cluster.france-bioinformatique.fr/manager2/project).
+You can remove it anytime.

 ---
 ## Connect to IFB core cluster
 It's time to go to the cluster!
+You can connect to IFB server either via `ssh` or using the Jupyter Hub from IFB, which facilitates a lot file navigation.

+### Easy connection : use the Jupyter Hub!
+You can connect to [IFB Jupyter Hub](https://jupyterhub.cluster.france-bioinformatique.fr/) and enter your login and password.
+On the left pannel, you can navigate to your project (`/shared/projects/YourProjectName`).
+For now your project folder is empty.

+### SSH connection
-You can connect to IFB server typing the following command replacing `username` by your IFB username.
+You can also use your terminal and type the following command replacing `username` by your IFB username.

 ```bash
 You@YourComputer:~/PathTo/RNAseqProject$ ssh -o "ServerAliveInterval 10" -X username@core.cluster.france-bioinformatique.fr